Introduction

 Note

-gab calls out to the operating system for curl and tar in order to perform this installation.
-They should be widely available by default on most machines,
+gab calls out to the operating system for curl in order to perform this installation.
+It should be widely available by default on most machines,

 including any Windows machine with Windows 10 or later.
 However, you may see an error message indicating that one of the two is unavailable - in that case installation will fail.